vmayoral/basic_reinforcement_learning/tutorial11/README.tex.md

 Methods described will be on-policy.
 Dynamic programming methods (e.g. DQN) explore better and are more sample efficient.

 **Typically Policy optimization is *easier to get it to work*.**

+The derivation done shows that it's valid even when the reward function is discontinuous or even unknown.

+The sign of the reward seems to play a relevant role in policy gradient methods.
+Since the gradient:
+- increase probability of paths with positive reward R.
+- decrease probability of paths with negative reward R.